Financial, Billing and Insurance Information

 Contacting Your Patient Account Representative

-For Skagit Regional Clinics billing questions please contact the following Patient Financial Services Representatives:
+For billing questions please contact Skagit Regional Health's Patient Financial Services team: 360-814-7575.

 Additional Billing Contacts